1. Resume examples

 Edit This Resume

-College isn’t for everybody, but for some people, you can barely drag them away.
-They get a bachelor’s, a master’s, a Ph.D. and still they won’t leave.
-Next thing you know, they’re standing at the other end of the classroom as teaching assistants, lecturers and eventually full-fledged professors.
+College isn’t for everybody, but for some people, academia is their calling.
+After earning a bachelor’s, a master’s, and a Ph.D. you’ll find them on the other side of the classroom as teaching assistants, lecturers, and eventually full-fledged professors.
 If that sounds like your dream life, this academic resume example and writing guide can help unlock the doors to the ivory towers of a career in higher education.

 • How to write an academic resume